jo-pol/MAE-gf/Tips-&-Tricks-&-Other-notes.md

 Sometimes, onorthodox stitches are used, like `Cross only`.
 (Examples will be in this wiki.)

 ![pic-tct]Groundforge has rules as wich stitch-codes get what colour, according to the Belgian colour code.
 In this wiki, the pair-diagrams will not always show the Belgian colour code, due to the following, illustrated with an example.
-Suppose, you wish to work on the example above.
-The whole stitch & twist in the middle can be notated several way's.
-I prefer to code `ctc B1=tctct`, see [here][ex-tctct].
+Suppose, we wish to work on the example above.
+The whole stitch & twist in the middle can be specified several ways.
+We prefer to use `ctc B1=tctct`, see [here][ex-tctct].
 However, doing so, Groundforge colours this stitch in black in the pair-diagram (the left one).
-If you wish to see a red stitch, you have to code `ctc A1=ctcr A2=ctcr B2=ctct`, see [here][ex-ctct].
+If we wish to see a red stitch, we have to use `ctc A1=ctcr A2=ctcr B2=ctct`, see [here][ex-ctct].

 ### Tiling
 Most examples use the `brick` parameter setting, since it's less ID's to specify.
 Some scheme's do not have a working brick diagram, so, of course, a `checkers` parameter is used.

-Please note, that the ID's needed for the stitches shift somehow.
-A1 is not in the upperleft corner of the shown units in the examples.
+Please note, that the ID's needed for the stitches shift somehow. `A1` is not in the upperleft corner of the shown units in the examples.

+### Braids
+Groundforge can do braids, however, we have to feed it with a matrix covering the complete width of the braid, including footsides.
+This will lead to a considerable amount of ID's to specify in the stitches section.
+Therefor, the examples provided focus on just elements of the grounds.
+No attention is paid to footsides.